Before your operation

 What to expect before your operation

-What surgery will be like for you depends on a number of things including your type of cancer, the type of operation you are having, and your general health.
-You may have surgery as an outpatient (day surgery) or may stay one or more nights in hospital as an inpatient.
+What your surgery will be like depends on a number of things, including your type of cancer, the type of operation you are having and your general health.
+You might have surgery as an outpatient (day surgery) or may stay one or more nights in hospital as an inpatient.

 Getting ready for your operation

 Before an operation you have tests to check your general health.
-These may be done at a pre-admission clinic 1 to 2 weeks before your operation.
-These may include blood tests, a chest X-ray, urine tests and an electrocardiogram (ECG) which checks how well your heart is working.
-Depending on the type of operation you may also have other tests.
-You will meet your surgeon and anaesthetist.
+These might be done at a pre admission clinic 1 to 2 weeks before your operation.
+They may include blood tests, a chest X-ray, urine tests and an electrocardiogram (ECG) to check how well your heart is working.
+Depending on the type of operation you might also have other tests.
+You meet your surgeon and anaesthetist.
 A physiotherapist may also come to see you.

 Everyone having an operation has an anaesthetic.
 This is so that you can’t feel anything.
-You may have a local anaesthetic, regional anaesthetic or general anaesthetic.
+You might have a local anaesthetic, regional anaesthetic or general anaesthetic.

 You can view and print the quick guides for all the pages in the Surgery section.

-What surgery will be like for you depends on a number of factors including
+What your surgery will be like depends on a number of factors including

 People are often told that they need to have surgery but then have to wait a few weeks to have the operation.
 This can be a difficult time emotionally.
 But it does give you time to prepare yourself and have any tests you may need beforehand.
 For some people it is also a chance to sort things out at home or work.

-- Try to stop smoking because it will help your recovery if you do
+- Try to stop smoking because it helps your recovery if you do.